Scoring too few, conceding too many - What has happened to Guardiola's Man City? | Goal.com

 “I was not able to solve this problem we had since the beginning,” Guardiola admitted before Wednesday’s clash with Newcastle.
 “It happened in the second game in the league and the last one at Southampton was quite similar.”

 Individual errors have proved expensive all season.
-Oleksandr Zinchenko was the latest at St Mary’s when his sloppy mistake led to Che Adams’ brilliant winner.
+Oleksandr Zinchenko's was the latest at St Mary’s when his sloppy mistake led to Che Adams’ brilliant winner.

 But as a unit, the defence has never looked settled, with already more goals conceded this season than in the two previous and more defeats than in both campaigns combined.